stakater/stakater-docs/docs/content/sre/multi-tenant-operator/tenant-roles.md

 ## 3. Viewer

 ![image](./images/tenant-operator-view-overview.jpg)
 fig 4.
-Shows viewers role in a tenant using Tenant Operator
+Shows viewers role in a tenant using MTO

 Viewer role will only have view access on there `Project`.